-All workplaces (including sporting organisations) are required to implement measures to meet the COVID-19 minimum standards and record this in a COVID-19 Safety Plan.
+All workplaces (including sport and recreation organisations and businesses) are required to implement measures to meet the COVID-19 minimum standards and record this in a COVID-19 Safety Plan.

 The WorkSafe Tasmania website outlines the minimum standards that workplaces are required to meet, in order to manage the ongoing risk of COVID-19 transmission.
 A set of guidelines has been developed to support the sport and recreation sector on how best to meet the minimum standards.

-Sporting organisations in Tasmania should prepare COVID-19 Safety Plans to ensure they comply with the minimum standards in relation to physical distancing, cleaning, general hygiene practices and health of participants.
+Sport and recreation organisations and businesses in Tasmania should prepare COVID-19 Safety Plans to ensure they comply with the minimum standards in relation to physical distancing, checking in, cleaning, general hygiene practices and health of participants.

-Change rooms, showers and toilets at sporting centres/facilities are permitted to be used, but people are encouraged to continue to avoid using these facilities where possible.
+Change rooms, showers and toilets at sporting centres/facilities are permitted to be used, but people are encouraged to continue to minimise the use of these facilities where possible.
 Non-essential personnel should be discouraged from entering change rooms.

-For further information on the Events Framework click here.
+For further information on the Events Framework, see the Business Tasmania website.

 The total capacity of a sporting venue or facility depends on the total space available and seating arrangements.

 If the facilities have seating provided (e.g. stadiums and arenas), the total capacity will be equal to the number of seats provided, up to a maximum of 10,000 patrons (not including staff/volunteers/contractors).

 If the sporting facilities have both seating and non-seating, the total capacity will be equal to the number of seats provided in the seating areas and, in non-seated areas, a maximum of 1 person per 2 square metres, up to a maximum of 5,000 patrons for the venue (not including staff/volunteers/contractors).